-Imagine a skilled artist, sitting before a canvas, painting a Masterpiece.
-Each addition to the canvas is beautiful, of course; but some brushstrokes distinguish the artist as the unique genius that He is.
-Those masterstrokes introduce the light which gives everything perspective, dimension, and capture the viewer's imagination.
+Imagine a skilled artist sitting before a canvas.
+Envision him painting a Masterpiece.
+Each addition he makes to the canvas is beautiful, of course; but some of his brushstrokes are pure genius.
+It is those special brushstrokes that distinguish the artist as a true canvas virtuoso.
+Those are the masterstrokes that introduce perspective, dimension, and the 'wow' factor.
 They literally scream out to anyone who gazes upon the work: 'here is excellence!'
 Those brushstrokes are what makes the work a true masterpiece - instead of just another well-crafted object d'art.
 It is them that carry the Maestro's unique and unmistakable 'signature' of artistic excellence.
-It is the breathless 'Wow!' response.
+It is them that capture the viewer's attention, draw him into the artist's vision, and elicit the breathless response.

 Do you have the picture firmly in mind?
 Now consider the Holy One as the artist.
-As He was designing the intricate Masterpiece that we have come to know as 'Creation, He not only plotted out and sculpted galaxies, solar systems, and us; He also crafted every split second of what we think of as time and every square centimeter of what we think of as space.
+As He was designing the intricate Masterpiece work that we call Creation, He not only plotted out and sculpted galaxies, solar systems, and us; He also crafted every split second of what we think of as time and every square centimeter of what we think of as space.
 He designed and meticulously fashioned hundreds of millions of sunrises, sunsets, breezes, storms, fogs, mists, showers, snowfalls, seedtimes, and harvests.
 He sculpted an infinite variety of mountains, valleys, forests, deserts, and waterways - not to mention all the species of creatures that fill the earth, the seas, and the Heavens.
 Then, like every truly great artist that ever applied brush to canvas, the Holy One employed special signature strokes of creativity whenever it suited Him, to infuse special attributes of His majesty and kedusha [i.e. the radiating waves of animating energy that emanate from the Divine Persona, often described by English-speakers as his 'holiness'] into strategically chosen intervals of time and space.